architech-boards/bgm111-documentation/source/index.rst

 Developement tools
 ******************

-Firmware developed used:
+Firmware developed using:
-**Blue Gecko Software**, for installation and configuration of the project, follow instruction inside :ref:`quick`
+**Blue Gecko Software**, for installation and configuration of the project, follow instruction inside :ref:`develop`

 Document references
 *******************